 We do have a standard for clinical masks, but for the widespread use of face coverings, we do not set a standard, because the evidence is that for the general public, using a face covering can make a big difference without drawing on the supply of clinical masks for personal protective equipment.
 Standards are set by the European Union that define what can be put into a hand sanitiser, but I am happy to work with my hon.
 Friend on the details if that needs to be strengthened.

-A world-beating app that is nowhere to be seen, the national R rate rocketing and local testing all but impossible—in Ealing, we would be lucky to get offered a test in Aberdeen—all bode ill for the start of the educational year.
+A world-beating app that is nowhere to be seen, the national R rate rocketing and local testing all but impossible— in Ealing, we would be lucky to get offered a test in Aberdeen—all bode ill for the start of the educational year.
 With press reports swirling around that there are hundreds of school outbreaks already, can the Secretary of State tell us exactly how many of those there are?
-Can he up the number of testing kits that schools are supplied with from 10 a piece?
+Can he up the number of testing kits that schools are supplied with from 10 apiece?
 As universities go back, which means that people will be moving around bits of the country with different infection rates, can he ensure that everyone on campus gets a test, whether they have symptoms or not?
 We cannot let education be the next care homes crisis.

 The hon.
 Lady raises important points.
-It is important to note that in Ealing, 462 people got a test yesterday, so tests are widely available in Ealing.
+It is important to note that in Ealing, 462 people got a test yesterday, so tests are widely available there.
 The other issue she raises about ensuring that schools and universities have access to testing is important within the prioritisation.
 As she knows, we have sent tests to every school for use in exceptional circumstances when they need them.
 It is very important that those tests are used when people are symptomatic, rather than asymptomatic.

-Last week, a mobile covid testing centre was set up in Ashfield, which helped hundreds of my constituents to get a test, but over the weekend, several constituents said that they struggled to book online due to the demand.
+Last week, a mobile covid testing centre was set up in Ashfield, which helped hundreds of my constituents to get a test, but over the weekend, several constituents said that they struggled to book online owing to the demand.
 Will my right hon.
 Friend advise the people of Ashfield what more can be done to ensure that everyone in my constituency who needs a test gets a test?

 We have put the extra capacity into Ashfield that my hon.
 Friend talks about, and I am delighted that the number of people in Ashfield who are getting a test has therefore increased.
 We have to get to a position where everybody who needs a test can get a test, ensuring that we follow the prioritisation.
 I look forward to working with him to fix the problem in Ashfield and across the country.